Button Text

 ForYouTopia: Our ideal creator landscape

-Creators aren't the channel.
-They are the strategy.
-Jake Shane is CMO of Katjes, Pien Laat Haar Eten Zien has created three bestselling cookbooks.
-Stan Molemaker built YoungSparks from scratch, a jewellery brand, launched on the back of an existing audience and years of showing up consistently.
-These aren't side projects.
-These are businesses.
+Creators aren't the channel anymore, they are the strategy now.
+Jake Shane is CMO of Katjes, Pien Laat Haar Eten Zien has created three bestselling cookbooks, and Stan Molemaker built YoungSparks from scratch, a jewellery brand, launched on the back of an existing audience and years of showing up consistently.
+These aren't just side projects, these are businesses.

 Where to put your budget

-The old model was simple.
-Brand has a product.
-Brand finds creator.
-Creator posts.
-Brand gets reach.
-Clean, transactional, done.
+For years, the model was simple: the brand has a product, sets up a campaign, and finds a creator.
+The creator then posts, and the brand gets reach.
+Transactional.
 That model is dead, and the brands still running it are already behind.

-The numbers confirm it.
-Unilever, one of the biggest advertisers on the planet, is reallocating up to 50% of its digital and ad budget away from traditional media and toward social media, content creators, and brand advocates.
-That's not a test.
-That's a structural shift.
+The numbers confirm it: Unilever, one of the biggest advertisers on the planet, is reallocating up to 50% of its digital and ad budget away from traditional media and toward social media, content creators, and brand advocates.
+That's not a test, that's a structural shift.
 When a company of that scale moves that kind of money, it's not following a trend.
-It's reading the room before everyone else does.
+It's recognising something that you already know from the inside: audiences built by creators are different.

 loyalty that doesn't show up in a CPM rate.

-When a creator recommends something, it doesn't feel like an ad.
-It feels like a tip from someone you trust.
+When you recommend something, it doesn't feel like an ad, it feels like a tip from someone they trust.
 That's the parasocial bond, and it's arguably the most valuable asset in modern marketing.
-Not because the product is better.
-Because the story is real.
+Not because the product is better, but because the story is real.
+No brand can manufacture that in a boardroom.
+But you've already built it.

 The media house shift

-The smartest creators aren't just making content.
-They're building media houses.
-Production teams.
-Owned formats.
-Multichannel strategies where TikTok drives discovery, YouTube builds depth, Substack locks in the most loyal slice of the audience.
+The smartest creators aren't just making content anymore, they're building media houses.
+Production teams, owned formats, multichannel strategies where TikTok drives discovery, YouTube builds depth, and Substack locks in the most loyal slice of the audience.

-Depth creates loyalty.
-Loyalty creates value.
+Depth creates loyalty, and l;oyalty creates value.
 And value is what brands should be paying for.
+So stop measuring yourself by follower count.
+The question isn't how many people follow you, it's how deep your community goes.

 choose your battles